-Sparse matrices (scipy.sparse)#
+Sparse arrays (scipy.sparse)#

 SciPy 2-D sparse array package for numeric data.